Youth

 There is an intake form titled “Informed Consent Form for Minors” that we ask each prospective client’s legal guardian(s) to complete prior to the minor’s initial appointment (this is in addition to our standard registration packet, which you can access here).
-You can access this form by selecting the hyperlink below:
+You can access this form here: Informed Consent Form for Minors.

 We strongly recommend you fill out this form ahead of time so that you have time to attain the information required for the provider to see your child or teen.
 If you are unable to complete the packet beforehand, please plan to arrive 20 minutes early so that this packet can be completed without interrupting session time.
 Blank packets will be printed on colored paper and located on clipboards in our office lobby.